finplif/semantic-similarity/README.md

 # Semantic similarity

 This class combines various methods to linguistically analyze and play with text.
-I use gensim, a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
+I use gensim and nltk, Python libraries for morphological analysis, topic modelling, document indexing and similarity retrieval with large corpora.

 ## My class allows to:
 * **lemmatize(new_text)** – substitute each word in text with its lemma